traverson/traverson/readme.markdown

 #### Reusing Configuration Between Link Traversals

 One request builder should only be used for one link traversal process.
-That is, after you called one of the methods that actually start the link traversal process (`get`, `getResource`, `getUri`, `post`, `put`, `patch` or `delete`) on the request builder instance, you should not use it again for another link traversal process.
+That is, after you called one of the methods that actually start the link traversal process (`get`, `getResource`, `getUrl`, `post`, `put`, `patch` or `delete`) on the request builder instance, you should not use it again for another link traversal process.
 If you want to set up a common configuration to be used in every link traversal, you can clone the request builder by calling `newRequest()` on it.
 Like this:

 <pre lang="javascript">
 // set some common configuration options for all link traversals